Kefir Grains for Milk, Coconut Milk and More

 This statement has not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.

-hermetic sealing jug
+This is the hermetic sealing jug I use.